Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 %}
 ```

 Connect to Databricks and run the previous code in a Databricks Notebook.
-You should obtain a similar output:
+You should obtain an output similar to the following:
 ```
 [2023-06-12 17:17:25,611][Taipy][INFO] Running in 'single_client' mode in notebook environment
 INFO:Taipy:Running in 'single_client' mode in notebook environment